Sex Therapy & Problems in the Bedroom

 - Sometimes a Marriage Counsellor may refer you on to a medical specialist or a specialised Sex Therapist to check that there are no physical or psychological barriers impeding your capacity to be sexually intimate.

 Couples often attend marriage or relationship counselling citing problems with sex or sexual intimacy.
-Sometimes a couple is not having sex enough, or at all, or sometimes there is a disparity between a couple’s libido.
-Sometimes there are physical problems which cause sexual difficulty, and often there are emotional, psychological or cultural barriers which stand in the way of a person’s capacity to be sexually intimate.
+In fact, research shows that more than 60% of couples who are seeking couples counselling report significant sexual issues (1).
+Sometimes couples are concerned they’re not having enough sex or no sex at all, or there may be a disparity in their libidos.
+Sometimes there are physical problems which cause sexual difficulty, and often there are emotional, psychological or cultural barriers which stand in the way of being sexually intimate.
 Often a couples problems in the bedroom can be symptomatic of an underlying lack of emotional intimacy between the partners.
-(This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 Sex Therapy is not the same as Sexual Surrogacy.
 Sex Therapy sessions are always held in an office usually involve talking with the sex therapist or couples counsellor about the problems you are having in your relationship – with a focus on sexual issues.
 Sometimes even a qualified marriage counsellor will need send you for further assessment to see if there are any physical causes underlying your problems and will be able to refer you to a medical practitioner if there is any doubt.

 A marriage counsellor or sex therapist may give you assignments to be completed during the week that will encourage physical or emotional intimacy and thereby enhance the goals of the couples counselling.
 There is no touching involved in legitimate and ethical sex therapy, unless it is touching between the couple and they are fully clothed during the entire session.